hyochan/react-native-audio-recorder-player/README.md

 > ⚠️ **Important**: Version 4.0.0 had issues with Nitro integration.
 Please install version 4.1.0 or later.

+> 🔴 **Critical for v4.x**: Recording operations now run in background threads. **You MUST implement loading states** to handle the async delays, or your UI may appear unresponsive.
+See [Component Examples](#component-based-implementation) for proper implementation.

 This is a high-performance React Native module for audio recording and playback, now powered by [NitroModules](https://github.com/mrousavy/nitro) for direct native module access without bridge overhead.
 The library provides simple recorder and player functionalities for both Android and iOS platforms with full TypeScript support and type safety.

 ## Preview